afoote31/afoote31.github.io/_posts/2025-11-06-Bike-Parking.md

 I like to think that we have built up towards models of bike parking that are rich and decently realistic.
 However, they are all still built on the assumption that spots are filled randomly with equal probability.
 A very natural way to add complexity is to model the opening probabilities as a function of cost or rack index.
 That could make a lot of sense in settings where there is only one place people could be heading towards, so everyone has a similar objective (time or distance) and same priority.

-- Biking is everywhere on Stanford campus
-- Lots of bike racks
-- Naturally you want to park close to the building you will end up in
-- Want to avoid getting to the building without finding a parking spot and then circling back
-- Setups for the problem
-  * Different cost functions (linear, squared)
-  * Blocks of racks, visibility
-- A few simple algorithms
-- Analysis
-- Probability components
 - Large parking lots (Costco) or parking garages or maybe even emergency room